blueswen/fastapi-jaeger/readme.md

 - C: Push span to Jaeger Collector with gRPC (Port: 4317)
 - D: Push span to Jaeger Collector with HTTP (Port: 4318)

-In this architecture, OpenTelemetry Collector is an agent to collect and process data and sent data to Jaeger Collector.
+In this architecture, OpenTelemetry Collector is an agent to collects, processes, and sends data to Jaeger Collector.
 Jaeger Collector is responsible for collecting span and writing span to DB, then Jaeger Query queries data from DB.

 Jaeger Agent has been deprecated since version 1.43.
 Since version 1.43, OpenTelemetry SDK allows direct data transmission to Jaeger Collector or utilization of OpenTelemetry Collector as an Agent.
 If you still want to utilize Jaeger Agent for span collection, please refer to the previous version of this [project](https://github.com/blueswen/fastapi-jaeger/tree/jaeger-agent).